survivejs/react-book/manuscript/01_webpack_compared.md

 Historically speaking there have been many build systems.
 [Make](https://en.wikipedia.org/wiki/Make_%28software%29) is perhaps the most known one and still a viable option.
 In the front-end world [Grunt](http://gruntjs.com/) and [Gulp](http://gulpjs.com/) have particularly gained popularity.
 Plugins made available through npm make both approaches powerful.

+[Browserify](http://browserify.org/) took one step further.
+It provides powerful npm based bundling.
+You can complement it with many smaller utilities.
+This is a nice contrast to the approach Webpack uses.

+[JSPM](http://jspm.io/) goes one step further and pushes package management directly to the browser.
+It relies on [System.js](https://github.com/systemjs/systemjs), a dynamic module loader.
+Unlike Browserify and Webpack it skips the bundling step altogether during development.
+You can generate a production bundle using it, however.
+Glen Maddern goes into good detail at his [video about JSPM](https://www.youtube.com/watch?t=33&v=iukBMY4apvI).

 ## Make

 You could say Make goes way back.
 It was initially released in 1977.
 Even though it's an old tool, it has remained relevant.
 Make allows you to write separate tasks for various purposes.
 For instance you might have separate tasks for creating a production build, minifying your JavaScript or running tests.
 You can find the same idea in many other tools.